 Eight children from single school taken to hospital after vaping, says MP

+Eight children from single secondary school taken to hospital after vaping, says Tory MP

-Tory Dr Caroline Johnson presented a ten-minute rule Bill to ban the sale of disposable vapes in February
+In February Dr Caroline Johnson presented 10-minute rule Bill to ban sale of disposable vapes

 Eight children from a secondary school required hospital treatment after using electronic cigarettes, an MP has said as she urged for proper regulation and a ban on disposable vapes.